-On the morning of Wednesday the 2nd of September Stanynought woke up, and, as his rioting thoughts gradually fell into some sort of order, he realised that his plan of the night before had failed.
+On the morning of Wednesday 2 September Stanynought woke up, and, as his rioting thoughts gradually fell into some sort of order, he realised that his plan of the night before had failed.
 The little boy, whose death he had tried to bring about, was stirring as well.

 Goodness only knows in what agonies of despair, and possibly of remorse, Stanynought passed the hours that followed.
 But that night he tried again to kill himself and his son by burning a charcoal fire.
 Once again he failed, and Thursday saw the start of another day of unimaginable anguish.

 His dreadful act of mercy accomplished, Stanynought went down to the shop.
 There, in a glass case, he found a clasp knife.
-Having returned to his room he stabbed himself, aiming the blow at his heart, fully intending to bring down on himself the long night of death, and with it release from his unendurable torment.
+Having returned to his room, he stabbed himself.
+He aimed the blow at his heart, fully intending to bring down on himself the long night of death, and with it release from his unendurable torment.